10 Questions to Ask Before Purchasing a Stock - Investment Checklist!

 Although getting a recommendation or investing where friend/colleague suggested may land you into a few profitable deals.
 But if you want to make consistent returns from the market (and not just being lucky), you need to build your own trustable investing strategy.

 It’s true that picking a winning stock required a tremendous amount of research.
 However, having an investment checklist of questions to ask before investing in stock significantly reduce the chances of investing in fundamentally weak stocks.
-Moreover, you can easily eliminate over 90% of the companies who don’t meet your checklist.
+Moreover, you can easily eliminate over 90% of the companies that don’t meet your checklist.

 I hope the questions discussed in this post is helpful to you.
 If I missed any additional important to ask before purchasing stock in this investment checklist, feel free to mention below in the comment box.